muratk3n/thirdwave/en/README.md

 What a bleeping effin nonsense this Brexit..
 People were misled by those who were supposed to represent them.
-End it and get rid of those f-ing fools while you are at it, your "royals".
+End it and get rid of those f-ing fools while you are at it too, your "royals".
 I fear they are a cultural crutch creating a false sense of queen and country at this age.